Institutional Research and Effectiveness

 - Serve as the liaison to the regional accrediting agency (SACSCOC)

 - Perform additional institutional research duties that may become necessary to further the goals of the college

 Tennessee Wesleyan University does not discriminate on the basis of race, color, gender, ethnic or national origin, religion, sexual orientation, age, disability or political beliefs in provision of educational opportunities and benefits.

 The University Senate of the United Methodist Church approves Tennessee Wesleyan's programs.

 Tennessee Wesleyan University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master's degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Tennessee Wesleyan College.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Tennessee Wesleyan University.

 The Tennessee State Board of Education approves Tennessee Wesleyan University programs in teacher education.